technix/atrament-web-ui/README.md

 ## Single file build
 Atrament Web UI build is designed as web application for web server deployment.
 However, you may want to build your game as a standalone web page, which can be opened locally too - similar to Inky or Twine web export.

-All you need to do is to build your game with `npm run singlefile` command.
-The resulting web page will be in the `build_singlefile` folder.
+All you need to do is to build your game with `npm run build-singlefile` command.
+The resulting web page will be in the `build/singlefile` folder.

+## Standalone executables build
+Atrament UI can produce executables for Windows, Linux, and MacOS.
+To build them, use `npm run build-standalone` command.
+The folder with executables for all platforms will be in the `build/standalone` folder.

 ## Zipped game content
 Atrament UI supports zipped game content, when whole game is loaded into browser as a single zip file.
 The advantage of this mode is instant asset loading at the cost of increased startup time.